How Do Weeds Grow? Why They Spread So Fast & How to Stop Them

 Minimize Soil Disturbances

 Weed seeds are actually sitting throughout the soil in your entire yard and garden right now.
+I try not to think about it.
 However, only the seeds that reach the top couple of inches of dirt get enough light to germinate.

 Unfortunately, they can remain dormant for a very long time until you disturb the dirt and give them the light they need.